dstackai/dstack/docs/examples/stable-diffusion-xl.md

 Stable Diffusion XL (SDXL) 1.0 is the latest version of the open-source model that is capable of generating high-quality images from text.

-This example demonstrates how to use `dstack` to serve SDXL as a REST endpoint in a cloud of your choice for image generation and refinement.
+The example below demonstrates how to use `dstack` to serve SDXL as a REST endpoint in a cloud of your choice for image generation and refinement.

 ## Define endpoints